nicholaswilde/frame-fi/docs/usage.md

     ```

 - **Set MQTT Settings:**

-    1. Open `include/secrets.h`.
-    2. Configure your MQTT broker's IP address, port, and credentials.
+    Configure your MQTT broker's IP address, port, and credentials in the WiFiManager setup page.
+See [Getting Started](getting-started.md#satellite-wi-fi-and-mqtt-setup) for more details.
-    3. Rebuild and upload the firmware.

 - **Topics:**
     - **Status Topic:** `frame-fi/status` (publishes `USB MSC` or `Application (FTP Server)`)